-Niall Ferguson: Great Britain Saves Itself by Rejecting the EU
+Niall Ferguson: Great Britain Saves Itself by Rejecting the EURoundup: Historians' Take

 Niall Ferguson is a professor of history at Harvard University.
 He is also a senior research fellow at Jesus College, Oxford University, and a senior fellow at the Hoover Institution, Stanford University.
 His Latest book, Civilization: The West and the Rest, has just been published by Penguin Press.